panzerdp/dmitripavlutin.com/content/posts/124-javascript-value-vs-reference/index.md

 };
 ```

-Saying it differently, anything that is not a primitive value in JavaScript is an object.
+Saying it differently, anything that is not a primitive value is an object.

 ## 2. Values